-Your deferred pension will come into payment at your NRD.
-It will be increased from your date of leaving to your NRD in line with statutory revaluation orders, i.e. broadly in line with the increase in the CPI over the period up to a maximum of 2.5% per year.
+Your deferred pension will come into payment at your NRA.
+In order to help protect its value, it will be increased from your date of leaving to your NRA in line with statutory revaluation orders, i.e. broadly in line with the increase in the CPI over the period up to a maximum of 2.5% per year.
 You will be able to exchange part of your deferred pension for a tax free lump sum at retirement (as described in Section 7 above).